-As many new councillors are getting to grips with their new roles and many more old hands are getting back up to speed, it’s worth a reminder of the superpowers that scrutiny councillors have to change the world.
+As many new councillors are getting to grips with their new roles and many more old hands are getting back up to speed, here’s a reminder of the superpowers that scrutiny councillors have to change the world.

 Sometimes it’s easy to get lost in the process, in the paperwork and the meetings, but don’t forget what scrutiny can do to help the good citizens of the area.